What happens in the first month of pregnancy?

 Pregnancy is divided into 3 trimesters.
 Each trimester is a little longer than 13 weeks.
 The first month marks the beginning of the first trimester.

-Pregnancy is measured using “gestational age.”
-Gestational age starts on the first day of a woman’s last menstrual period (LMP).
+Pregnancy timing is measured using “gestational age.”
+Gestational age starts on the first day of your last menstrual period (LMP).

-Many women do not remember the exact date of their last menstrual period — that’s OK.
-The surest way to tell gestational age early in pregnancy is with ultrasound.
+Many people don’t remember exactly when they started their last menstrual period — that’s OK.
+The surest way to find out gestational age early in pregnancy is with an ultrasound.

-These are the first two weeks of a woman’s menstrual cycle.
-She has her period.
-About 2 weeks later, the egg that is most mature is released from the ovary — ovulation.
-Ovulation may happen earlier or later, depending on the length of a woman’s menstrual cycle.
+These are the first 2 weeks of your menstrual cycle.
+You have your period.
+About 2 weeks later, the egg that’s most mature is released from your ovary — this is called ovulation.
+Ovulation may happen earlier or later, depending on the length of your menstrual cycle.
 The average menstrual cycle is 28 days.

-After it is released, the egg travels down a fallopian tube toward the uterus.
-If the egg meets a sperm, they combine to form one cell.
+After it’s released, your egg travels down your fallopian tube toward your uterus.
+If the egg meets up with a sperm, they combine.
 This is called fertilization.
-Fertilization is most likely to occur when a woman has unprotected vaginal intercourse during the 6 days that lead into ovulation.
+Fertilization is most likely to occur when you have unprotected vaginal sex during the 6 days leading up to — and including the day of — ovulation.

-The fertilized egg moves down the fallopian tube and divides into more and more cells.
-It reaches the uterus about 3–4 days after fertilization.
-The dividing cells then form a ball that floats free in the uterus for about 2–3 days.
+The fertilized egg moves down your fallopian tube and divides into more and more cells.
+It reaches your uterus about 3–4 days after fertilization.
+The dividing cells then form a ball that floats around in the uterus for about 2–3 days.

-Pregnancy does not always occur.
-Up to half of all fertilized eggs pass out of women’s bodies during regular menstruation before implantation is complete.
+Pregnancy doesn’t always happen, even if an egg is fertilized by a sperm.
+Up to half of all fertilized eggs pass out of your body when you get your period, before implantation is complete.

-For many women, the first sign of pregnancy is a missed period.
-Most pregnancy tests will be positive by the time a woman has missed her period.
-Other early signs of pregnancy include fatigue, feeling bloated, frequent urination, mood swings, nausea, and tender or swollen breasts.
-Not all women have all of these symptoms, but it is common to have at least one of them.
+For a lot of people, the first sign of pregnancy is a missed period.
+Most pregnancy tests will be positive by the time you’ve missed your period.
+Other early pregnancy symptoms include feeling tired, feeling bloated, peeing more than usual, mood swings, nausea, and tender or swollen breasts.
+Not everyone has all of these symptoms, but it’s common to have at least 1 of them.